Membrane potential: Resting potential

+This diagram illustrates the resting membrane potential of a cell, showing how the unequal distribution of ions across the membrane creates a stable negative charge of approximately -70 mV inside the cell.

 When the membrane potential of a cell goes for a long period of time without changing significantly, it is referred to as a resting potential or resting voltage.
 This term is used for the membrane potential of non-excitable cells, but also for the membrane potential of excitable cells in the absence of excitation.
 In excitable cells, the other possible states are graded membrane potentials (of variable amplitude), and action potentials, which are large, all-or-nothing rises in membrane potential that usually follow a fixed time course.
 Excitable cells include neurons, muscle cells, and some secretory cells in glands.
 Even in other types of cells, however, the membrane voltage can undergo changes in response to environmental or intracellular stimuli.
 For example, depolarization of the plasma membrane appears to be an important step in programmed cell death.

 The interactions that generate the resting potential are modeled by the Goldman equation.
 This is similar in form to the Nernst equation shown above, in that it is based on the charges of the ions in question, as well as the difference between their inside and outside concentrations.
 However, it also takes into consideration the relative permeability of the plasma membrane to each ion in question.
+In reality, there is some degree of permeability for several ions simultaneously, so the resting membrane potential is not the same as any one Nernst potential.
+Rather, it is near a balance point of permeability for the prominent permeant ions (usually potassium, sodium, and chloride).
+This can be represented by the Goldman-Hodgkin-Katz (GHK) voltage equation conceptually: ions with greater permeability contribute more to Vm.
+This is why the resting potential is typically close to EK (because PK is typically the largest at rest), but slightly positive compared to ENa depending on sodium leak and other electrical activity.